ECON5005 Production Economics and Efficiency Analysis

 - This is an advanced unit focusing on the economics of producer behaviour and the analysis of efficiency and productivity change, with emphasis on empirical applications to agriculture, environmental management, manufacturing and service sectors.
 The topics include models of production; cost, revenue and profit optimisation; input demand and product supply responses; and the effect of technological progress and the production environment on performance.
 Production frontier estimation techniques covered include data envelopment analysis (DEA), stochastic frontier analysis (SFA), and distance (radial and directional) function models of multi-input multi-output production processes.

-- Indicative assessments in this unit are as follows: (1) quizzes; (2) assignments; and (3) test.
+- Indicative assessments in this unit are as follows: (1) quizzes; (2) assignments; and (3) final test.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.